DataDog/dd-sdk-ios-apollo-interceptor/README.md

 ## Contributing

-For details on contributing, read the [Contributing Guide](CONTRIBUTING.md).
+Contributions are welcome!
+For details, see the [Contributing Guide](CONTRIBUTING.md).

 ## License